swaptacular/swpt_accounts/protocol.rst

   fields are set so as to inform the client (the coordinator) about *the worst possible case*.

-.. [#demurrage-rate] The value of ``demurrage_rate`` SHOULD be equal to the most negative interest rate that is theoretically possible to occur on the sender' account, between the transfer's preparation and the transfer's commit.
+.. [#demurrage-rate] The value of the ``demurrage_rate`` field in the `PreparedTransfer`_ messages SHOULD be equal to the most negative interest rate that is theoretically possible to occur on the sender' account, between the transfer's preparation and the transfer's commit.
 Note that the current interest rate on the sender's account is not that important, because it can change significantly between the transfer's preparation and the transfer's commit.

-.. [#gratis-period] When the interest rate on creditors' accounts can be negative, the value of ``gratis_period`` SHOULD be chosen so as to allow the whole available amount on a given account to be transferred at once (that is, given that the network latency is not exceptionally high).
+.. [#gratis-period] When the interest rate on creditors' accounts could be negative, the value of the ``gratis_period`` field in the `PreparedTransfer`_ messages SHOULD be chosen so as to allow the whole available amount on a given account to be transferred at once (that is, given that the network latency is not exceptionally high).
 Note that in this scenario, senders' accounts would be allowed to go slightly negative.

 FinalizedTransfer